samlaubscher/Stellar-Drift-Game-M2/README.md

 - I used the W3C HTML Markup Validator to check all HTML was applied and working correctly.

-- I used the W3C CSS Validator to check all the CSS was also valid and working correctly.
+- I used the W3C Jigsaw CSS Validator to check all the CSS was also valid and working correctly.

 - I ran the JavaScript through jshint.com and got no critical errors.
 This is the code metrics summary I was provided.